FaberSanZ/Xultaik/README.md

 ## Low-level rendering backend

 The rendering backend focuses entirely on Vulkan, so it reuses Vulkan enums and data structures where appropriate.
-However, the API greatly simplifies the more painful points of writing straight Vulkan.
-It's not designed to be the fastest renderer ever made, it's likely a happy middle ground between "perfect" Vulkan and OpenGL/D3D11 w.r.t.
+However, the API greatly simplifies the more painful points of writing straight Vulkan, it's likely a happy middle ground between "perfect" Vulkan and OpenGL/D3D11 w.r.t.
 CPU overhead.
 <br>